Alright. Ready? Let’s write a farming essay.

 Oh, but it takes so long!
 Oh, but I just want to get started!
 Oh, but I’m a magical unicorn, and my essays, unlike every other student’s ever, make perfect sense if I just start typing them beginning to end.

 If you want to get a decent grade on your essay, write a motherfarming outline.
 I promise I am not just inflicting it on you because I hate you.
 I make an outline for every essay I write.
 I made an outline for this guide.
 Sometimes I even make outlines for emails.
 Why?
 Because the outline is what keeps your essay from turning into a dumpster fire where you babble incoherently about God-knows-what for ten pages.
 Write.
 A. Motherfarming.
 Outline.
 Or.
 Else.

 B) Get all the right stuff in there.

-Your outline will include your topic, working thesis statement, and the steps you will take to support your thesis, referred to here as points of argument.
+Your outline will include your topic, working thesis statement, and the steps you will take to support your thesis, which I refer to here as “points of argument.”
 It might also make space for information about the context surrounding your topic and the relevance of your argument in the real world.

 Each point of argument in your essay is like a mini-essay itself.
 You will state your point, explain the analytical or logical steps you take to support your point, and restate your point’s relevance to your thesis.
 Then you will walk the reader through the analytical or logical process behind your point of argument step by step, offering evidence and examples along the way.